 - Continue along the A324 for 0.3 miles to the roundabout, taking the first left for Henley Business Park.

-- Almost immediately after the roundabout you will see a wooden five bar gate on the left and our Woods4Sale sign attached to it (point A on the plan below).
+- Almost immediately after the roundabout you will see a steel gate and our Woods4Sale sign on a tree (point A on the plan below).

 - Please park in a suitable safe place neither obstructing the gate nor through traffic.